-I serve as Ursa Health’s director of knowledge, which is a role that involves wearing several hats.
+I serve as Ursa Health’s senior director of knowledge, which is a role that involves wearing several hats.
 Primarily, I am responsible for developing and delivering training programs that empower Ursa Studio users to leverage the full potential of the platform.
 Some of these programs offer synchronous learning opportunities, while other programs are delivered asynchronously.
 I also work with the product team to define and test new features.

 Ursa Studio enables individuals responsible for managing and extracting meaning from healthcare data to complete that work in a very efficient manner, and I love helping these individuals get the most out of the platform.

 Can you share a little about your background?

 I have pretty much done it all in the data analytics world, from data collection to presentation.
 I started my career as consultant with Deloitte responding to forensic analytics needs arising from major commercial litigation as well as federal investigations.
 And then since that time I’ve worked primarily in healthcare analytics, most notably at Fresenius Medical Care, the nation's largest provider of kidney care services.
 I’ve also served as an adjunct professor at Lipscomb University, where I received my master’s in conflict management.

 Why did you decide to work for Ursa Health?

 There are really two themes behind my decision: people and product.